-The SpareOne Cellphone uses one AA battery
+The SpareOne uses a AA battery

 The SpareOne comes with a waterproof bag.
 Scheder notes that a dry, unused battery can last for years so keeping your phone dry can keep you from having to change your battery for a long, long time, allowing your unit to be ready to handle any emergency that comes up.
 Besides the extra big emergency call button, a flashlight on the top of the phone runs for 24 hours.
 The company also makes an app that lets your smartphone track other people's locations during emergencies.
 The SpareOne costs $99.99

 and is being displayed at CES 2013.